airframesio/armbian-mirror/README.md

 2. Install [Caddy](https://caddyserver.com), a high performance and light web server.
 3. Setup the permissions for the paths.
 4. Copy in the core scripts and support files.
-5. Copy in the default mirror configs (these need to be customized for your own use).
+5. Copy in the default mirror configs (these need to be replaced with your own).
 6. Start and enable the web server.
 7. Setup the cron job to run hourly.